Three TTP terrorists killed, suicide jackets, arms, explosives recovered

-KARACHI : The law enforcement agencies (LEAs) personnel foiled a major terror bid and killed three terrorists of banned Tehreek-e-Taliban Pakistan (TTP) including two suicide bombers and recovered suicide jackets, arms and explosives from their possession here on Tuesday.
+The law enforcement agencies (LEAs) personnel foiled a major terror bid and killed three terrorists of banned Tehreek-e-Taliban Pakistan (TTP) including two suicide bombers, recovered suicide jackets, arms, explosives and ball bearings from their possession here on Tuesday.

 In retaliatory firing of LEAs, three TTP terrorists including suicide bombers were killed.